polm/deltos/README.md

     deltos init
     deltos post
+    cp templates/single.html $DELTOS_HOME/ # this is an example for HTML output

 Write a post.
 The header is just YAML, so feel free to add fields.
 Write a little note and put some tags in the `tags` field, comma separated.
 Then close